 Remember: Good birders don’t disturb nesting birds.
-Observing nesting birds should be only done from inside a blind (like your house) or not at all.
+Observing nesting birds should be only done from inside a blind (like your house), with a video camera installed in a birdhouse or not at all.

 Woodpeckers are the primary excavators of nest holes.
 Where the Northern Flicker is the primary nest cavity excavators, the Flicker’s nest holes provide homes to over thirteen species of mammal and bird species.

 On average, it takes a woodpecker two weeks to excavate a cavity.

 Most birds that nest and excavate in living trees choose softwoods such as aspens.
 Some woodpecker species will choose to live trees with hardwood softened by fungal disease to drill new nests.
 The woodpeckers spread the fungal infections by carrying the spores on their bills.
 This creates future potential nest sites.

 Other species will choose trees with wood softened by disease and fungal infestations.
 These primary nest hole builders include:

 - Northern Flicker

 - Hairy Woodpecker